wp-plugins/sgr-nextpage-titles/readme.txt

 === SGR Nextpage Titles ===
 Contributors: SGr33n
 Donate link: http://goo.gl/QuRfT
-Tags: nextpage, seo, subpages
-Requires at least: 3.0
+Tags: nextpage, seo, subpages, summary, multipage Requires at least: 3.0
 Tested up to: 3.8
-Stable tag: 0.93
+Stable tag: 0.94
 License: GPLv2

 Make order in your posts.
 With SGR Nextpage Titles you can have post subpages with their own titles and a navigation index.